nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 as compared to tradition inventory management systems.
 * Prefers a desktop application for inventory management and tracking rather than traditional pen and paper or smartphones.
+* Requires only a simplistic solution to the management of inventories, rather than a complex but costly one.

 ### Value proposition
 * For users who can type fast, usage of MagusStock over conventional GUI applications for inventory management will be significantly faster.
 * MagusStock offers a wide variety of features that improves the user's experience in inventory management.
+* A low-cost solution for small companies whom do not require a costly and complex inventory management system for tracking of their stocks.
+* Simple command formats that are easy to learn and get used to, without complex functions and terms that may be unsuitable for the less seasoned users of the application.

 ## User Stories